Network Architecture

 1.Digital Land Registry

-The Digital Land Registry is conceptually similar to the World Wide Web's DNS.
-It creates an authoritative geographic namespace covering the globe that's divided into unique digital land parcels.
-Publishers link digital content to land parcels NFTs.
-Browsers resolve linked content by mapping user geolocation to a digital land parcel and its content.
+Think of the Digital Land Registry as a domain name system for digital space in the physical world.
+It creates consensus for AR publishing by dividing the globe into unique digital land parcels.
+Publishers link digital content to land parcel NFTs—like a 3D website.
+Browsers resolve linked content by mapping user geolocation to a digital land parcel & its content.

 2.Partial Common Ownership

-Digital land is administered through a partial common ownership (PCO) system.
-Land licensors must contribute an ongoing fee to the network based on their self-assessed value of the land.
+Digital land is administered through a partial common ownership (PCO; aka Harberger tax) system.
+Land licensors pay an ongoing fee to the network based on their self-assessed value of the land.
 Any one can buy a digital land parcel by paying the self-assessed value to the current licensor.
-This system encourages productive usage of land and creates a sustainable public goods funding model.
+This system helps bootstrap productive use of land & creates a sustainable public goods funding model.

 3.Cadastres

-Cadastres are the core user interfaces for land licensors—enabling digital land claims, transfers, fee payments, and changes to linked content.
+Cadastres are the core user interfaces for land licensors—enabling digital land claims, transfers, fee payments, & geospatial content publishing.
 Think of them like a domain name registrar site plus a CMS.
-The founding team has built one instance of a Cadastre, but development of others is permissionless and encouraged.
+The founding team has built one Cadastre, but development of others is permissionless & encouraged.

 4.Spatial Browsers